usebruno/bruno/contributing.md

 | [日本語](docs/contributing/contributing_ja.md)
 | [हिंदी](docs/contributing/contributing_hi.md)

-## Let's make Bruno better, together !!
+## Let's make Bruno better, together!!

 We are happy that you are looking to improve Bruno.
 Below are the guidelines to get started bringing up Bruno on your computer.